The EU Youth Strategy is implemented by EU Member States with the support of the Commission.

 Member States are encouraged to exchange good practices through peer learning, conferences and seminars, forums and expert groups, as well as through studies and analyses and web-based networks.
-The Commission coordinates four expert groups: mobility of young volunteers across the EU; indicators in the youth field; peer-learning on the creative and innovative potential of young people; youth work quality systems in EU Member States.

 Member States agreed to establish a mechanism for regular reporting and assessment of the implementation of the EU Youth Strategy.
 National Youth Reports explain how it has been carried out at national level.
 The reports are based on a questionnaire developed by the Commission, covering all eight fields of action.
 The Commission and Member States jointly evaluate the implementation in the EU Youth Report.
 Youth stakeholders are also involved in the Report.

 These take various forms, including publication of the EU Youth Reports, studies, Eurobarometers and leaflets aimed at young people.

 To encourage the delivery of results, Member States and the Commission work closely together in steering, implementing, taking forward and regularly evaluating the process and its outcomes.
 This is done through the EU Youth Report, the analysis of indicators, meetings of expert groups, the Council Youth Working Party, Directors-General for Youth with the Commission and Council, surveys, studies and regular consultations with youth through the Structured Dialogue.